Sam Kersten

-Sam Kersten (born 30 January 1998) is a Dutch professional football player who plays for club Heerenveen.
+Sam Kersten (born 30 January 1998) is a Dutch professional footballer who plays for club Heerenveen.

 Club career

 Kersten played for six seasons in the FC Den Bosch youth setup.
 He made his professional debut in the Eerste Divisie for FC Den Bosch on 2 December 2016 in a game against FC Dordrecht.
 Kersten then signed a multi-year deal with Den Bosch after making a number of first team appearances.

 On 8 April 2024, Kersten signed a three-year contract with Heerenveen, effective 1 July.

 Kersten primarily plays as a central defender.